MoTheNerd/dotodo/README.md

 > I don't really know what to put here yet so give me a bit...
 Yes, this is still being built.

-## Todo (more like dotodo amirite?) (excuse my 2 am humour):
+## Todo:
- 1. Add Calendar view
+ 1. Add Calendar view -> basic calendar for now (max 5 rows);
- 2. Add Tasks view
+ 2. Add Settings view -> just add a logout button for now and then start main Firebase integration
- 3. Add Settings view
+ 3. Fix weird swiping on CustomRootTabViewController. (we need to implement velocity in some way)
- 4. Fix weird swiping on CustomRootTabViewController. (we need to implement velocity in some way)
+ 4. Make Tasks view better and add more functionality